Your Go-to First Date Questions

 - Are you happy with your life at the moment?
 This could elicit a more or less honest response from your date.
 If they’re going through a bad time they might not want to share this with a near-stranger, but it might be exactly what they need.
 If they’re in a great place you can find out why and learn more about their motivations.

 Tackle these at your own peril!
-These may or may not go down well depending on how your first date is going.
+These first date questions may or may not go down well depending on how things are going.
 Use your judgement and don’t hold us responsible if they cause the date to take a nosedive.